25 GMAT Test-Day Tips

 TTP PRO TIP:

-If you have issues with your computer, chair, desk, or anything else that belongs to the testing center, do not attempt to fix any of these items on your own.
+For example, do not attempt to fix issues with your computer, chair, or anything else provided by the testing center.
 Instead, raise your hand and alert the proctor right away.

 You’ve Already Built Your Stamina